sockysec/Telerecon/README.md

 If prompted to "Please enter your phone (or bot token):" you may need to input your account phone number.
 Telegram will then message you a code (in Telegram) to verify your login "Please enter the code you received:".

+# Known Issues
+- UserID inputs are not currently working.